GanXXOP/CEP2020ML/README.md

 These can be installed via pip commands.

+Information such as image classes used and the accuracy of the model can be found in the Report PDF.

 The entire project including images used and the file structure required for the website to work can be found at https://drive.google.com/file/d/1cd90Zy4GGK05izpyU8MrDPaU7isrbUzu/view

 Reference images and categories in our project can be found at the folder "images" for all the downloaded, unsorted images.